MJKWoolnough/jslib/README.md

 ## <a name="bbcode_tags">bbcode_tags</a>

-This module contains many standard [BBCode](https://en.wikipedia.org/wiki/BBCode) tags parsers, and a default text processor.
+This module contains many standard [BBCode](https://en.wikipedia.org/wiki/BBCode) tag parsers, and a default text processor.

 This module directly imports the [bbcode](#bbcode), [dom](#dom), and [html](#html) modules.